 Comparison Group – A group that is not exposed to a particular intervention; changes in this group are used to estimate what would have happened if the intervention had not been carried out.
 In experimental studies, such as Randomized Controlled Trials (RCT), the comparison group is generally referred to as the control group.

 Considered Study – In a Community Guide systematic review, a study or article that is retrieved from the list of screened titles and abstracts because it may meet review inclusion criteria.
 Each considered study that meets the criteria for inclusion in the review becomes a candidate study.

 Consultants, Consulting Team – A group of 10 30 people, with special knowledge in the field under review, who work in consultation with the coordination team, providing opinion and expertise in support of a systematic review.

-Coordination Team – The group of 6-10 people that directs the Community Guide systematic review.
-Also referred to as the review team, development team, or systematic review development team.
-These teams typically include subject matter experts, a Task Force member, an economist, a research assistant, and others with special knowledge of the subject.
+Coordination Team – The group of 6-10 people that directs a Community Guide systematic review.
+Coordination teams may also be referred to as review teams or systematic review teams.
+Teams typically include subject matter experts, a CPSTF member, an economist, a research assistant, and others with special knowledge of the subject.

 Cost Analysis – An economic evaluation technique that involves the systematic collection, categorization, and analysis of program costs.

 Cost-Benefit Analysis – A type of economic evaluation that measures both costs and benefits (i.e., negative and positive consequences) associated with an intervention in dollar terms.